 I’m glad you asked: Parents & Guardians

-Rather than worry about campuses making it difficult to operate as a fraternity, grow as a fraternity or dissuade students from joining by quietly increasing the cost of fraternity/sorority membership (which affects [inter]national organizations too), we can work with parents to address our greatest issues and make a difference in the world.
+Rather than worry about campuses making it difficult to operate as a fraternity, grow as a fraternity or dissuade students from joining by quietly increasing the cost of fraternity/sorority membership (which applies to [inter]national headquarters, too), we can work with parents to address our greatest issues and make a difference in the world.
 How?

 Hazing/Alcohol/Sexual Assault – Parents should be more greatly involved in the new member process of their sons and daughters.
 Facilitating more communication between chapters and parents or advisors may help build a better relationship with the fraternity, an understanding of its policies and their child’s chapter’s performance.
 Is the disappointment of a 25-year old advisor more impactful on a young man’s decision to brutally haze another man or assault a man or woman than those individuals’ parents or siblings?
 I doubt it.